Counting $k$-cycles in $5$-connected planar triangulations: Introduction

 The study on the existence and enumeration of Hamiltonian cycles (i.e., spanning cycles) in planar graphs has a long history~\cite{Whitney1931, Moon-Moser1963, Tutte1956, HST1979}, dating back to Whitney \cite{Whitney1931} who showed in 1931 that every $4$-connected planar triangulation has a Hamiltonian cycle.
 In 1979, Hakimi, Schmeichel, and Thomassen~\cite{HST1979} conjectured that every $n$-vertex $4$-connected planar triangulation $G$ has at least $2(n-2)(n-4)$ Hamiltonian cycles, which was recently confirmed asymptotically by Liu, Wang, and Yu~\cite{Liu-Wang-Yu2021}.
 See also~\cite{BSC2018, Lo2020, Liu-Yu2021, LQ2021, Liu-Wang-Yu2021} for partial progress on this problem.
 For $5$-connected planar triangulations, the number of Hamiltonian cycles is drastically different.
 In particular, Alahmadi, Aldred, and Thomassen \cite{AAT2020} showed that every $n$-vertex $5$-connected planar triangulation has $2^{\Omega (n)}$ Hamiltonian cycles, in contrast to the asymptotically tight quadratic lower bound when the connectivity is $4$.
 See~\cite{BHT1999, Liu-Yu2021} for related results.
 For more results on the minimum number of cycles of various length in planar triangulations, see \cite{LZ2025} and the references within.

 There have also been extensive studies on enumerating cycles of fixed length in planar graphs.
 Let $N(H,n)$ denote the maximum number of copies of $H$ in an $n$-vertex planar graph.
 Alon and Caro~\cite{AC1984} determined $N(H,n)$ when $H$ is either a complete bipartite graph or a triangulation without separating triangles.
 In 1979, Hakimi and Schmeichel~\cite{HS1979} initiated the study on the maximum number of $k$-cycles in an $n$-vertex planar graph.
 In particular, they~\cite{HS1979} showed that $N(C_3,n) = 3n-8$, $N(C_4, n) = \frac{1}{2}(n^2 + 3n-22)$ and $N(C_k, n) = \Theta(n^{\floor{k/2}})$.
 Recently, answering a conjecture of Hakimi and Schmeichel~\cite{HS1979}, Gy\H{o}ri, Paulos, Salia, Tompkins and Zamora~\cite{GPSTZ} showed that $N(C_5, n) = 2n^2-10n+12$ (except for $n\in \{5,7\}$).
 Cox and Martin~\cite{Cox-Martin2022, Cox-Martin2023} further determined the exact asymptotics of $N(C_{2k},n)$ for $k\in \{3,4,5,6\}$.
 Confirming a conjecture of Cox and Martin~\cite{Cox-Martin2022}, Lv, Gy\H{o}ri, He, Salia, Tompkins and Zhu showed~\cite{Lv2024} that $N(C_{2k},n) = \frac{n^k}{k^k}+ o(n^k)$ for all $k\geq 3$.
 More recently, Heath, Martin and Wells~\cite{HMW2025} showed that $N(C_{2k+1},n)\leq 3k\lp \frac{n}{k}\rp^k + O(n^{k-1/5})$ for all $k\geq 5$, which is tight up to a factor of $3/2$.
 For general $H$, Wormald~\cite{Wormald1986} and later Eppstein~\cite{Eppstein1993} independently showed that for any $3$-connected graph $H$, $N(H,n) = \Theta(n)$.
+More results on generalized planar Tur\'an number of different graphs can be found in \cite{GPSTZ2}.
 The order of magnitude of $N(H,n)$ for an arbitrary graph $H$ was settled by Huynh, Joret and Wood~\cite{HJW2022}, and extended to more general settings when the host graphs are other classes of sparse graphs (see, e.g., \cite{Huynh-Wood2022, Liu2021+}).

 In this paper, inspired by the drastically different behavior of the number of (Hamiltonian) cycles in planar graphs with different connectivities, we study the maximum number of $k$-cycles in $5$-connected planar graphs.
 Observe that it suffices to consider this problem in an edge-maximal planar graph, i.e., a planar triangulation.
 Morever, since an $n$-vertex planar triangulation has at most $3n-6$ edges, it can have connectivity at most $5$.